Fujifilm Guides

 Exposure Comp-2/3

-Why these settings: ACROS with the Red Filter creates maximum contrast between light and dark, which is exactly what night photography needs.
+Why these settings: ACROS + Red Filter creates maximum contrast between light and dark.
 The Red Filter brightens warm light sources (tungsten, neon reds and oranges) and darkens cool tones, amplifying the natural contrast of nighttime.
 Shadow at +3 crushes blacks aggressively, creating pools of pure darkness between patches of light.
 Highlight at +2 lets light sources glow and bloom.

-Grain is off for the same reason as the color version: high ISO adds its own noise, and stacking grain on top muddies the image.
-Clarity at +3 adds hard-edged definition to light sources and architectural lines, giving the image a gritty, urban feel.
+Grain off because high ISO adds its own noise.
+Clarity at +3 adds hard-edged definition to light sources and architectural lines.
 The strong underexposure (-2/3) is critical.
 Night monochrome should feel dark.
 Let the shadows go black.
 Let the highlights punch through.
-The drama comes from the contrast between the two.

 Best subjects: Street photography at night, urban noir, architecture under artificial light, silhouettes.